dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

     ```

 6. Curry + Composition
-    The reason that curried functions are so convenient for function composition is
+    The reason curried functions are so convenient for function composition is
     that they transform functions which expect multiple parameters into functions
     which can take a single argument, allowing them to fit in a function
-    composition pipeline.
+    composition `pipeline`.

 ## Abstraction & Composition
 > Software solutions should be decomposable into their component parts,
-> and recomposable into new solutions, without changing the internal component
+> and recomposable into `new solutions`, without changing the internal component
 > implementation details.

 1. Abstraction is simplification